-Join Chris Mattia for an in-depth discussion in this video What you should know before watching this course, part of WordPress in the Classroom.
+Join Chris Mattia for an in-depth discussion in this video What you should know before watching this course, part of WordPress for Education.

 - This course is designed for teachers who are using WordPress in a face-to-face blended or fully online course.
 If you're a student taking a class where you're required to set up and maintain your own WordPress site, then this course will also benefit you.
 The examples we use will be focused on creating a class site with WordPress, but if you build your own site you will learn how to take control of your own learning if you follow along.
 If you're a teacher that's looking to break out of the walls of a traditional learning management system, exchange information and ideas with your students, assess performance-based student learning, and increase student motivation and engagement in your classroom, then this course is for you.